ZachYarbrough/portfolio/posts/why-blog.md

 > 'Sucking at something is the first step towards being sorta good at something.' - Jake the Dog

-The quote above has stuck in my mind since I first heard it as a kid.
-I now find it perfectly encapsulates the growth mindset I want to build while learning how to code.
+This quote has stuck with me since I first heard it as a kid.
+It’s the perfect reminder that getting better at something takes time — especially when learning to code.
 As a software developer, you have to be willing to constantly adapt to new technologies and concepts.
-The tech field seemingly improves with new libraries and tools daily.
-Who knows where innovation will take us — maybe in a few years we’ll be coding telepathically, accidentally pushing half-baked features straight from our dreams into production -- only time will tell.
-I'm joking obviously (or am I?), but this is part of the reason why I decided to start this blog -- to track my progress, reflect on challenges, and solidify my understanding of concepts and technologies in an ever-changing industry that is evolving at the speed of light.
+The tech world seems to churn out new libraries and tools every day — who knows where innovation will take us?
+Maybe one day we’ll be coding telepathically, accidentally pushing half-baked features straight from our dreams into production… I’m joking (right?).

-Along the way, I also hope to refine my technical writing skills and streamline my learning process.
-I decided to make this a public blog to add a bit of accountability.
-While it’s primarily for my own growth, I’d love for others to find value in my posts as well!
+Part of the reason I started this blog is to track my progress, reflect on challenges, and solidify my understanding of concepts and technologies in an ever-changing industry that moves at lightning speed.
+Along the way, I also hope to sharpen my technical writing skills and make my learning process more efficient.
+I’ve made this blog public for a bit of accountability, and while it’s primarily for my own growth, I’d love for others to find value in my posts as well.

-I don't plan on setting a strict schedule or posting cadence - the moment this begins to feel like work, I know I will lose motivation.
-How often I post will depend on my free time outside of my day job and whatever projects I’m working on at the time.
-Some months I’ll be more active, while others I might get caught up in the chaos of life, get lost in a new video game, or just binge a TV show.
+I’m not setting a strict posting schedule.
+The moment blogging feels like a chore, I know I’ll lose motivation.
+How often I post will depend on my free time, my day job, and whatever projects I’m working on.
+Some months will be busy; others, I might get lost in a video game or binge a TV show.

-I see this blog as a fun space to reflect on challenges, explore interesting topics, and dive into the occasional rabbit hole.
+Ultimately, I see this blog as a fun space to reflect on challenges, explore interesting topics, and occasionally dive down rabbit holes.

-# Content
+# Content Ideas

-Here are some examples of content I plan to make posts about.
-This is not an exhaustive list, just some ideas I have.
+Here are some examples of the kind of posts I plan to write.
+This isn’t an exhaustive list — just a snapshot of my ideas:

 ### Technical Deep Dives
-I say 'deep dive' very loosely here, I plan on writing posts about technologies and concepts that I want to learn more in depth.
+I say 'deep dive' very loosely here.
+These posts will explore technologies and concepts I want to understand in more depth.

 ### Project Reviews
-After finishing a project, I think it is beneficial to take a step back and reflect on successes and lessons learned.
-I want to write reviews or retrospectives for my projects so I can condense my takeaways in a digestible way.
+After finishing a project, I find it helpful to step back and reflect.
+I’ll write reviews or retrospectives to distill lessons learned and highlight successes.

 ### Showcases
-I already have a dedicated [projects](/projects) section in my portfolio where I showcase my projects, but creating smaller posts presents an opportunity for me to highlight projects I am working on that aren't big enough to have a dedicated project page.
-This could be anything from a random bash script that saves me time, to a project I want to talk about, but I never finished.
+While there is already a dedicated [projects](/projects) section in my portfolio, smaller posts give me a chance to showcase work that isn’t big enough for its own page.
+This could be anything from a handy bash script that saves me time, to a half-finished side project I want to talk about.

 # Further Readings